 It is a biological membrane that separates the interior of all cells from the external environment.

-Also known as the cell membrane or cytoplasmic membrane, and historically called the plasmalemma , it consists of a lipid bilayer with integrated proteins.
+Also known as the cell membrane or cytoplasmic membrane, historically called the plasmalemma, consists of a lipid bilayer with integrated proteins.

-Cell membranes are involved in a variety of cellular processes such as cell adhesion, ionic conductivity, and cell signaling and serve as the binding surface for various extracellular structures, including the cell wall, the carbohydrate layer called glycocalyx, and the intracellular network of fibers. protein called the cytoskeleton.
+Cell membranes are involved in cellular processes such as cell adhesion, ionic conductivity, and cell signaling and serve as the binding surface for different extracellular structures, including the cell wall, the carbohydrate layer called glycocalyx, and the intracellular network fibers. protein called the cytoskeleton.

 Cell membranes contain a variety of biological molecules, especially lipids and proteins.

 The composition is not established but is constantly changing due to fluidity and changes in the environment, even fluctuating during different stages of cell development.

 Specifically, the amount of cholesterol in the cell membrane of the human primary neuron changes, and this change in composition affects fluidity throughout the developmental stages.